Nasr-SFB1315/MouseCare/README.md

 ### Setting up the session

-Now that all the different softwares haven been loaded into dlc live, we can set up the session
+At this point, MouseCare should be working and giving feedback on the stress of mice.
+If you want to have the results as a CSV file, you need to set up a session.

 <img align="right" src="https://github.com/Nasr-SFB1315/images/blob/main/dlclivecamera.png?raw=true" />
 <p align="left">
-Text here on how to proceed
+First, you add a name for the subject, and a directory (the folder where the data should be stored at).
+Then you press <strong>Set Up Session</strong>.
+Following this, you can record the session; once you are finished, it is possible to save the video (this will take some time dependent on the length of the recording).

 </p>
 <kbd>
 <strong>Addition information:</strong>
 It is recommended to check the terminal for information in case it does not work as expected.
-A common error is that not all the required python packages are installed on your system.
+A common error is that not all the required Python packages are installed on your system.
 Which can be fixed with the proper pip installs.

 </kbd>
 </p>